Upashan-Perera/LibrarySystemProgramC/README.md

 # LibrarySystemProgramC
-A system for a library using C language
+A system for a book library using C language

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------